geneontology/geneontology.github.io/_docs/gene-product-information-gpi-format-20.md

 * For proteins and transcripts, **Encoded by** refers to the gene ID that encodes those entities, e.g. ENSG00000197153.
 * Cardinality = 0, 1, > 1; for cardinality > 1, values must be pipe-separated.

-#### 8. Parent Protein
+#### 8. Canonical object ID
 * When the **DB:Object_ID** in Column 1 describes a protein isoform or a modified protein, this column refers to the gene-centric reference protein accession of the column 1 entry.
+If the **DB:Object_ID** in Column 1 corresponds to a gene-centric reference protein accession, then this value is repeated in Column 8.
+Together, the unique values in Column 8 correspond to the full set of genes encoded by the organism.
-* Cardinality = 0, 1
+* Cardinality = 0 got protein complexes, 1 for all other object types.

 #### 9. Protein-Containing Complex Members
 * When the **DB:Object_ID** in Column 1 describes a protein-containing complex, this column contains the gene-centric reference protein accessions.